apresdev/apres-terraform/modules/aws/dynamodb/README.md

 ## Overview

 This module will create a DynamoDb table in accordance with best practices.
-DynamoDB tables names do not need to be globally unique in AWS; however, to match similar resources that must be unique (such as S3 buckets), the resulting name will have the following pattern:
+DynamoDB tables names do not need to be globally unique in AWS, and table names will be created using the following patterN:

-`account-id`-`environment`-`region`-`name`
+`environment`-`name`

 where:

-* `account-id` is the 12 digit AWS account where the bucket is deployed.
 * `environment` is the lower case `environment` variable passed into the terraform stack
-* `region` is the AWS region where the bucket is deployed
 * `name` is the lower case `name` variable passed into the terraform stack.

 For example, if the stack is deployed with: